Introduction

 What Happens if the VIN is Missing or Altered?

-If your VIN plate has been scratched off, removed, or doesn’t match your paperwork, that raises alarm bells.
+If your VIN plate has been scratched off, removed, or doesn’t match your paperwork, it raises immediate red flags.
 In Ontario:

 -